ALL

 Show your feelings

-Children learn how to deal with grief by watching adults.
+Children learn how to manage grief by watching adults.
 It’s OK for them to see you upset, confused, and not know what to do.
 When they see how you feel, it helps them understand that their feelings are normal and OK.

 Remember grief can be different for children

 Children grieve in different ways than adults because they don’t understand death the same way.
 Children grieve in bits and pieces.
-They may not be able to handle strong feelings for long and tend to have many different feelings and reactions.
+They may not be able to handle strong feelings for a long time.
+They tend to have many different feelings and reactions.

 Children take breaks from their grief by doing their regular day-to-day activities.
 They often express their feelings through how they act (behaviours) rather than words.
 Children may react to death by: